helixbass/ad-hok/README.md

   stateUpdaters: {
-    [key: string]: (state: Object, props: Object) => (...payload: any[]) => Object }, dependencies?: Array<string>
+    [key: string]: (state: Object, props: Object) => (...payload: any[]) => Object }, dependencies?: Array<string> | (oldProps: Object, newProps: Object) => boolean ): Function
-): Function
 ```

 Adds additional props for state object properties and immutable updater functions in a form of `(...payload: any[]) => Object`

-The optional third argument is an array of names of props that the handlers depend on.
-By providing this argument, the handlers' identities will stay stable across rerenders when neither the dependency props nor the state object has changed (allowing for downstream `shouldComponentUpdate()`/`React.memo()` optimizations that rely on prop equality)
+The optional third argument is a [dependencies argument](#dependencies-arguments) that controls memoization of the handlers (handlers will also always get recreated whenever the state object changes)

 Wraps [`useState()`](https://reactjs.org/docs/hooks-reference.html#usestate) hook